mcsim

 These arguments define landscape structure.
 By default, the function

-produces a square-shaped landscape (landscape_size = 10
+produces a square-shaped landscape (landscape_size = 10 on

 a side) in which habitat patches are distributed randomly through a